jgarlick/apidocs/source/index.html.md

 ## Getting Started

-To get started, contact us to enable API Access on your Orderspace site.

-Once enabled, add an App from the Apps section of the Orderspace admin to provide access to the API.
+Add an App from the Apps section of the Orderspace admin to provide access to the API.

 The Orderspace API supports two types of App, Private and Public.